-Given a Maude program that encodes a rewrite theory $\mathscr{R} = (\Sigma, E_0 \cup Ax, R)$, and a (possibly) nonground term t, the search space of \mathscr{R} that originates from t can be symbolically explored by using (R, E)-narrowing.
-Indeed, t represents an abstract characterization of the (possibly) infinite set of all of the concurrent states [t] (i.e., all the ground substitution instances of t, or, more precisely, the $E_0 \cup Ax$ -equivalence classes associated to such ground instances) within \mathscr{R} .
-In this scenario, each (R, E)-narrowing computation \mathscr{C} subsumes all of the rewrite computations that are "instances" of \mathscr{C} modulo $E_0 \cup Ax$.
+Given a Maude program that encodes a rewrite theory $\Re = (\Sigma, E_0 \cup Ax, R)$, and a (possibly) non-ground term t, the search space of \Re that originates from t can be symbolically explored by using (R, E)-narrowing.
+Indeed, t represents an abstract characterization of the (possibly) infinite set of all of the concurrent states [t] (i.e., all the ground substitution instances of t, or, more precisely, the $E_0 \cup Ax$ -equivalence classes associated to such ground instances) within \Re .
+In this scenario, each (R, E)-narrowing computation \mathscr{C} subsumes all of the rewrite computations that are "instances" of \mathscr{C} modulo $E_0 \cup Ax$ (Clavel et al. 2016).
 Therefore, the narrowing tree that stems from t offers a compact, symbolic representation of the program behaviors for the different instances of [t].

-More importantly, an exhaustive exploration of the (R,E)-narrowing tree of t allows one to prove existential reachability properties of the form with t and t' being two (possibly) non-ground terms -called the input term and target term, respectively- and X being the set of variables appearing in t and t'.
-Roughly speaking, proving the logic formula (2) amounts to determining whether there exists a state in [t] from which we can reach a state in [t'] after a finite (possibly zero) number of narrowing steps with the rules of R modulo the equational theory $E_0 \uplus Ax$.
-Solving this problem means searching for a symbolic solution to it within \mathcal{R} 's narrowing tree that originates from t in a hopefully complete way (so that, for any existing solution, a more general answer modulo $E_0 \uplus Ax$ will be found).
+More importantly, an exhaustive exploration of the (R, E)-narrowing tree of t allows one to prove existential reachability properties of the form with t and t' being two (possibly) non-ground terms -called the input term and target term, respectively- and X being the set of variables appearing in both t and t'.
+Roughly speaking, proving the logic formula (1) amounts to determining whether there exists a state in the set [tt] of instances of t from which we can reach a state in the set [tt'] of instances of t' after a finite (possibly zero) number of narrowing steps with the rules of R modulo the equational theory $E_0 \oplus Ax$.
+Solving this problem means searching for a symbolic solution to it within \mathcal{R} 's narrowing tree that originates from t in a hopefully complete way (so that, for any existing solution, a more general answer modulo $E_0 \oplus Ax$ will be found).

-$$\exists X \ t \longrightarrow^ t' \tag{2}$$
+$$\exists X \ t \longrightarrow^ t' \tag{1}$$

-Completeness of (R, E)-narrowing is guaranteed for topmost rewrite theories (i.e., all rewrites take place at the root of a term).
-This class of theories is of primary importance in the Rewriting Logic framework since it has many practical applications (e.g., the analysis of security protocols (Meseguer and Thati 2005)).
-Furthermore, more complex theories (e.g., topmost modulo Ax theories, and Russian dolls theories) can be easily transformed into equivalent, topmost rewrite theories (Alpuente et al. 2019).
+Completeness of (R, E)-narrowing holds for topmost rewrite theories (i.e., all rewrites occur at the term root).
+This class of theories is of primary importance in the Rewriting Logic framework since it has many practical applications (e.g., the analysis of security protocols; see (Meseguer 2018)).
+More complex theories (e.g., topmost modulo Ax theories, and Russian doll theories) can be easily transformed into equivalent, topmost rewrite theories (Alpuente et al. 2019).

-The latest Maude distribution provides the built-in vu-narrow command that allows the symbolic search space of a given term t to be explored as well as sophisticated reachability properties to be investigated by incrementally visiting, in a breadth-first manner, the narrowing tree for t.
-Since the narrowing search may either never terminate and/or find an infinite number of solutions, two bounds can be added to the vu-narrow command: a bound for the number of solutions requested, and another bound for the number of narrowing steps from the initial input term t (i.e., a threshold depth on the (R,E)-narrowing tree is set to make the search finite).
+The Maude 2.8 distribution provides the built-in vu-narrow command that allows the symbolic search space of a given term t to be explored as well as sophisticated reachability properties to be investigated by incrementally visiting, in a breadth-first manner, the narrowing tree for t.
+Since the narrowing search may either never terminate and/or find an infinite number of solutions, two bounds can be added to the vu-narrow command: a bound for the number of solutions requested, and another bound for the number of narrowing steps from the initial input term t (i.e., a threshold depth on the (R, E)-narrowing tree is set to make the search finite).
 Unfortunately, vu-narrow outputs are given in a raw, often giant, text format that can be difficult to inspect and understand for non-experienced users.